MuckRock/maternal-mortality/README.md

 The Michigan dataset includes 27 fields, all of which are found in the original file provided by the Michigan Department of Health and Human Services through a data-use agreement we signed for de-identified data in June 2022.
 The two provided years are final 2020 and 2021 data.

+A data dictionary of all of the Michigan death certificate data is available in this repository, with the file, "mi_maternal_deaths_data_dictionary.xlsx."

-The Michigan data does not include pregnancy checkbox information but it does included both underlying cause of death and multiple cause of death codes.
+The Michigan data does not include pregnancy checkbox information but it does include both underlying cause of death and multiple cause of death codes.

 The following counts of pregnancy-related deaths in Michigan by year, are as follows: